-The principal ANES investigators documented problems with the administration of some objective knowledge questions in recent surveys, particularly items that identify the Chief Justice and British PM (Krosnick et al. 2008).
-In light of this report, we also test whether the inclusion of these questionable items interferes with valid scale construction.
+The principal ANES investigators documented problems with the administration of some objective knowledge questions in recent surveys, particularly items that identify the chief justice and British PM (Krosnick, Lupia, DeBell, and Donakowski, 2008).
+In light of this report, we also test whether the inclusion of these questionable items interfere with valid scale construction.

 To create the scales, we sum the number of correct responses for a respondent and divide by the total number of knowledge items from the study year.
-The denominator in the 1992, 1996, and 2000 studies is fourteen and the denominator in the 2004 study is fifteen for the full battery.
-(The item subsets used for each survey year are shown in Table 1.)
-Hence, we code respondents as incorrect on an item if they refuse to answer or provide a "do not know" response.
-The ANES includes a preand post-election wave, and we draw knowledge items from both waves.
+The denominator in the 1992, 1996, and 2000 studies is 14 and the denominator in the 2004 study is 15 for the full battery.9 (The item subsets used for each survey year are shown in Table A1 of the appendix.)
+Hence, we code respondents incorrect on an item if they refuse to answer or provide a "don't know" response.10 The ANES includes a pre and post-election wave and we draw knowledge items from both waves.
 Thus, we drop those respondents who did not take part in both waves.
 Following Dow (2009), we restrict our sample to the ANES respondents who were not missing on any of Dow's explanatory variables and omit African Americans from the analysis.

-We evaluate the validity of knowledge scales for group comparisons using grouping items commonly included in models of political knowledge, including gender (e.g., Delli Carpini and Keeter 1996, 2000; Verba, Burns, and Schlozman 1997; Frazer and McDonald 2003; Dow 2009) as well as age (e.g., Luskin 1990; Lau and Redlawsk 2008), education (e.g., Luskin 1990; Highton 2009), income (e.g., Lambert et al. 1988), media use (e.g., Luskin 1990; Prior 2005), and political participation (e.g., Palfrey and Poole 1987).
+We evaluate the validity of knowledge scales for group comparisons using grouping items commonly included in models of political knowledge, including gender (e.g., Delli Carpini and Keeter 1996, 2000; Dow 2009; Frazer and McDonald 2003; Verba, Burns, and Schlozman 1997) as well as age (e.g., Lau and Redlawsk 2008; Luskin 1990), education (e.g., Luskin 1990; Highton 2009), income (e.g., Lambert et al. 1988), media use (e.g., Luskin 1990; Prior 2005), and political participation (e.g., Palfrey and Poole 1987).
 We compare age and income groups below the median value in a given year to those at or above the median.
 For education, we compare respondents with a college degree to those without a degree.
 We include four media-use grouping variables.
-The first
+The first three are binary measures indicating whether the respondent obtained campaign news from newspapers, radio, or television.
+The fourth asks the number of days in the last week the respondent watched TV news and separates the respondents below the median from those at or above the median.
+The participation variable separates those who participated in a recent campaign in some way (tried to influence others, attended meetings/rallies, worked for party/candidate, displayed sticker/button, donated money) from those who did not.